jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 - Running an Uregistered Server at home will require you to [port forward](#running-an-unregistered-server) on your router.
 When running a Registered Server, port forwarding should not be necessary in most cases, but it's advisable to do so because some networks may not work properly with Jamulus in its default mode.

-- Jamulus only has limited IPv6 support which needs to be enabled with a command line argument on the client and Server.
+- Jamulus only has limited IPv6 support which needs to be enabled with a command line argument on the Client and Server.
 There are plans to expand IPv6 support.

 # Server Types